micag2025/llmed_certification_FineTuneFlow/README.md

 Tom and A want to go to the animal shelter tomorrow afternoon.
 A wants to get a puppy for her son.
 ```

-### Reproduce benchmarking with your own subset          IN PROGRESS OPTIONAL
-### Swap in other dialogue datasets with minor tweaks     IN PROGRESS OPTIONAL

----

 ## Technologies Used

 - [Hugging Face Transformers](https://huggingface.co/)